How to redesign life during COVID

-I hope you find the above tips for staying strong and healthy during COVID useful for your daily plan and gave you some inspiration and ideas to implement with little to no effort, that bring great results.
+I hope you find the above tips for staying strong and healthy during COVID useful for your daily plan and gave you some inspiration and ideas to implement with little to no effort that brings great results.

-If I look back to November 2019, when I left to visit Bangkok Thailand first and then went on my usual 3 months of solo adventure around Australia, it feels like it were a few years ago.
-So much has happened in such a short time, that it feels as if it were a decade!
+If I look back to November 2019, when I left to visit Bangkok, Thailand, and then went on my usual 3 months of solo adventure around Australia, it feels like it were a few years ago.
+So much has happened in such a short time that it feels as if it were a decade!